CelloCommunications/mkdocs-template-enterprise/notes/notes-ci.md

 - `SERVER_USER`: Username for the deployment server
 - `SERVER_PORT`: SSH port for the deployment server
 - `DEPLOY_DIR`: Directory on the datacenter server to deploy files
+- `GH_TOKEN`: For MkDocs-Insiders, a GitHub token is required

 ### CI Workflow File